Overcoming the Modality Gap in Context-Aided Forecasting: Additional Results and Analyses

 \subsection{Scaling Laws: Training \model with Varying Data Fractions}

 Figs.~\ref{fig:dc_scaling_crps}--\ref{fig:dc_scaling_winrate} report a data-scaling study where \model is trained with increasing fractions of \splitname{indomain-train} (x-axis: training size in \%), and evaluated on both in-domain and zero-shot splits, stratified by difficulty.
 Overall, increasing the training fraction consistently improves performance: mean \crps{} decreases as more training windows are used (Fig.~\ref{fig:dc_scaling_crps}), and win-rate versus Chronos increases in parallel (Fig.~\ref{fig:dc_scaling_winrate}).
 The largest gains occur when moving from very small regimes (0.1\%--1\%) to moderate regimes (10\%--25\%), after which improvements tend to taper, indicating diminishing returns at larger data fractions.
+Because the training corpus is not forecaster-filtered, this saturation should not be interpreted as a definitive data ceiling; it may instead reflect noise saturation from weakly aligned or uninformative generated contexts.
 These trends are observed both in-domain and under distribution shift on the zero-shot benchmark.